 - Anxiety and depression – Some studies point out the use of acupressure in relieving fatigue and uplifting mood, though more research is needed to confirm this.

 - It is crucial to undergo acupressure sessions from a licensed and certified practitioner.

 - Acupressure involves deep tissue work like moving joints and muscles, and it is important for people with chronic conditions like arthritis, heart condition or cancer to discuss the possibility of acupressure therapy with their doctor beforehand.

 - Acupressure should be avoided in the following cases:

-Person has rheumatoid arthritis, spinal injury or bone disease that could worsen with physical manoeuvring. -Pregnancy, as certain acupressure points can induce contractions. -Person with varicose veins. -Person has cancerous tumour in the area to be treated or if cancer has spread to bones.
+A person has rheumatoid arthritis, spinal injury or bone disease that could worsen with physical maneuvering. -Pregnancy, as certain acupressure points, can induce contractions. -A person with varicose veins. -A person has a cancerous tumor in the area to be treated or if cancer has spread to bones.

 How Does Acupuncture Work?